cadrian/pwd/README.md

 package (the default install places those files in `/usr/local/share/doc/pwdmgr/`).
 Look at the `sample-*.rc` files.

-THose files are auto-documented.
+Those files are auto-documented.
 Just open them and read the comments to find how to modify them.

 # Features details